 Homemade Strawberry Ice Cream

-Why this recipe works: When it comes to ingredients, this recipe uses the classics.
-Milk, cream, sugar and vanilla make the most delicious ice cream base.
+- Classic ingredients.
+Milk, cream, sugar and vanilla make the most delicious foundation.
 Fresh in-season strawberries make for a natural fruity flavor.

 How to make strawberry ice cream